-Queries allow you to leverage SQL to get the data you want from your connections.
+Queries are a type of page that allow you to leverage SQL to get the data you want from your connections.

-It’s possible to create new queries from the queries page.
+It’s possible to create new queries from within teams.

 SELECT data from your connection and the result will appear in a table or chart layout.
 By default, a table layout is used.